Hosted by A. Sebastian Engineering & Investigation Services

 Dipstick The dipstick is an instrument used to calculate the elevation profile of the road.

 Drainage It is an important aspect of controlling water flow in your homes.
 Drainage issues normally happen because standing water or what we see as "little puddles" are kept intact and form pools within parts of your house.
-Other drainage problems could be a result of soil that is marshy or a rainy weather like in Sydney, Australia.
+Other drainage problems could be a result of soil that is marshy or a rainy weather.
 When water has difficulty to drain correctly, your building is in danger.
 The water will simply sit and saturate the earth, your roof, your walls or your floor always leading to stains, leaks, rust that can slowly ruin parts of your home.

 Durability (F durability, R longevitate) The quality of maintaining satisfactory aesthetic, economic, and functional performance for the useful life of the structure